MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### USB-C External Microphone Support

 > [!IMPORTANT]
-> Plugging in **a USB mic does not automatically set it as the input device**.
+> Plugging in **a USB mic doesn't automatically set it as the input device**.
 When plugging in a set of USB-C headphones users observe that the headphone's audio is automatically redirected to the headphones, but the HoloLens OS prioritizes the internal microphone array above any other input device. **In order to use a USB-C microphone follow these steps.**

 Users can select USB-C connected external microphones using the **Sound** settings panel.
 USB-C microphones can be used for calling, recording, etc.